fpereiraBP3/camunda-docs/docs/components/connectors/out-of-the-box-connectors/embeddings-vector-db.md

 - **Embedding model** section: refer to the [relevant section](#embedding-models).
 - **Vector store** section: refer to the [relevant section](#vector-stores).

-As a result of this operation you will get an array of relevant chunk array, where each includes a [chunk ID](#splitting), Camunda document reference metadata, similarity score, and the actual text content.
+As a result of this operation you will get an array of relevant chunks, where each includes a [chunk ID](#splitting), Camunda document reference metadata, similarity score, and the actual text content.

 ```json